 There are many conflicting stories about the origin of the Marseille tarot cards and their symbology.
 I believe that the cards serve to convey the Magdalene heresy – Mary Magdalene’s real relationship to Christ.
 At the time, it was dangerous to hold perspectives contrary to the Church’s teachings, and the cards held the secrets.

 Books by Raylene Abbott

 There are over 350 Black Madonnas in France.
-Beyond the esoteric secrets, the Sacred Sites of France still hold ancient power to answer prayers and bring healing to any sincere pilgrim.
+Beyond the esoteric secrets, the Sacred Sites of France still hold ancient power to answer prayers and heal any sincere pilgrim.
 The proper approach to a sacred site is the key that can decode the secrets.
 Every Sacred Site has its history and vibration.
-This book will help understand both the vibrations and the ley lines of the lands.
+This book will help understand the lands’ vibrations and ley lines.

-This book provides both the reader with a deeper appreciation and understanding of the Tarot of Marseille.
+This book gives the reader a deeper appreciation and understanding of the Tarot of Marseille.
 Discover the Tarot’s history and the rich symbolic significance of the Magdalene heresy embedded into its images.
 This secret heresy relates to the recognition of Mary Magdalene as the wife of Jesus Christ.
-The book sheds light on the need for the balance of the Divine Feminine and Divine Masculine in our world.
+The book sheds light on the need to balance the Divine Feminine and Divine Masculine in our world.